What is osteoporosis?

-Osteoporosis is a disease of the bones that causes the bones to decrease in density and in mass.
-This means that the bones become weakened and brittle, and more likely to break.
-Sometimes bones become so brittle that even mild stress on them, such as coughing or a change in position can cause a fracture.
-These fractures related to Osteoporosis are most likely to occur in the spine, wrist or the hip.
+Osteoporosis is a bone disease that leads the bones to reduce in density and mass.
+This means that the bones become weakened and brittle and more likely to break.
+Sometimes bones become so brittle that even mild stress on them, such as coughing or changing position, can cause a fracture.
+These fractures related to osteoporosis are most likely to occur in the spine, wrist, or hip.

-Some of the factors that increase your risk of developing Osteoporosis are out of your control.
+Some factors that increase your osteoporosis development risk are out of your control.
 These include:

-- Age: Your chance of developing Osteoporosis increases with your age.
+- Age: Your osteoporosis risks increase with your age.

 - Race: If you are Caucasian or of Asian descent, you are at greater risk of the disease than other races.

-- Family history: If you have a sibling or a parent with Osteoporosis, especially if you also have a history of hip fractures in your family, you are at an increased risk for having the disease.
+- Family history: If you have a sibling or a parent with osteoporosis, especially if you also have a history of hip fractures in your family, you are at an increased osteoporosis risk.

-- Frame structure: People who have small frames tend to be at increased risk for Osteoporosis, both women and men, due to the fact there is less bone tissue for the body to draw from as a resource during the aging process.
+- Frame structure: People with small frames tend to be at increased osteoporosis risk, both women and men because there is less bone tissue for the body to draw from as a resource during the aging process.

-Hormone levels also have a lot to say about Osteoporosis, and this is a risk factor that is beyond our control when it occurs.
+Hormone levels also have a lot to say about osteoporosis, and this is a risk factor that is beyond our control when it occurs.
 In some cases, medication is available to correct hormonal dysfunction.
-Examples of hormones that can affect the risk of Osteoporosis include:
+Examples of hormones that can affect osteoporosis risks include:

-- Sexual hormones: The reduction in estrogen production at the time of menopause greatly increases a woman’s risk for Osteoporosis.
-Certain cancer therapies may also decrease estrogen production.
-Testosterone levels decrease as men age and certain prostate cancer treatments may also lower the level of this sex hormone.
-Decreased levels of sexual hormones weaken bone tissue leading to Osteoporosis.
+- Sexual hormones: The reduction in estrogen production at the time of menopause dramatically increases a woman’s risk for osteoporosis.
+Specific cancer therapies may also decrease estrogen production.
+Testosterone levels decrease as men age, and certain prostate cancer treatments may also lower the level of this sex hormone.
+Reduced levels of sexual hormones weaken bone tissue leading to osteoporosis.

-Your risk for Osteoporosis is increased if not enough calcium is available for the production and replacement of bone mass.
-Low calcium levels are more likely to occur include people who have:
+Your osteoporosis risk is increased if not enough calcium is available to produce and replace bone mass.
+Low calcium levels are more likely to occur in people who have:

-- A calcium-poor diet: Without adequate calcium, bone density diminishes and early bone loss occurs which leads to Osteoporosis.
-A diet lacking in calcium throughout life plays a major role in this.
+- A calcium-poor diet: Without adequate calcium, bone density diminishes, and early bone loss occurs, which leads to osteoporosis.
+A diet lacking in calcium throughout life plays a significant role in this.

 - Eating disorders: A reduced intake of food like is found in anorexia can decrease the amount of calcium intake.
-Anorexia can also stop the menstrual cycle in women which lead to early bone loss and Osteoporosis.
+Anorexia can also stop the menstrual cycle in women, leading to early bone loss and osteoporosis.